okfn-brasil/schemaOrg-Wikidata-Map/quering-Wikidata.md

 ## Standard SQL analysis

 After download as CSV (eg. file `wd2schema-raw-2016-06.csv`), produce a standard SQL table to manipulate data...
 We can use a script with absolute path "COPY table FROM '/tmp/file.csv'", any other have permission problems...
-To avoid both, split in three-line command with two scripts,
+To avoid both, split in three-line command with two SQL scripts ([step01](src/step01.sql) and [step02](src/step02.sql)),

 ```sh
  psql -h localhost -U postgres postgres < step01.sql